Friendly-Banana/languages-for-minecraft-mods/README.md

-# Make a Minecraft Mod
+# Languages for Minecraft mods
 This is a list of programming languages you can use to create Minecraft mods.

 ## JVM